Check this list if you have questions about the class.

 You will clear your desktop and wait for assessment directions.

-You will have one assignment per week.
+You will have seven listening assignments per marking period.

-The assignment will be a self-contained lesson.
+The assignments will be self-contained lessons.

 Each assignment will be posted at least a week before it is due.